JuckZ/obsidian-manager/README.md

   - [ ] others
 - [ ] path converter. (for typora user who use relative path like "./xxx/xxx.ext" other than "xxx/xxx.ext" in Obsidian)
 - [ ] attachment path convert to full relative path
+- [ ] More beautiful day planner
+  - [ ] support preview doc in timeline
 - [ ] others
   - [ ] auto update manifest.json
   - [ ] test v1